Family CHARACIDAE Subfamily STEVARDIINAE Gill 1858 [no common name]

 Acrobrycon ipanquianus (Cope 1877) anus (L.), belonging to: in memory of the Inca Ypanqui, “who in the city of Cuzco of the [Río] Urubamba [type locality in Peru], the first of his line, devoted himself to monotheism”

-Acrobrycon ortii Arcila, Vari & Menezes 2014 in honor of Argentine evolutionary biologist Guillermo Ortí, George Washington University (Washington D.C.), for his “extensive” contributions to our knowledge of the evolution of neotropical freshwater fishes
+Acrobrycon ortii Arcila, Vari & Menezes 2014 in honor of Argentine evolutionary biologist Guillermo Ortí, George Washington University (Washington D.C.), for his “extensive” contributions to our knowledge of the evolution of Neotropical freshwater fishes

 Acrobrycon starnesi Arcila, Vari & Menezes 2014 in honor of American ichthyologist Wayne C. Starnes, North Carolina State Museum of Natural History, who collected type and numerous other fish specimens that have proved very useful in other studies